bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Beginners-Guide-To-Python.md

     import random

 That is pretty simple.
-Now we’ll make a list with the numbers were want available for the game
+Now we'll make a list with the numbers were want available for the game

     num_list = [1,2,3,4,5,6,7,8,9,10]